mattiagiuliani/portfolio/README.md

 This is not a template.
 It started as a contact form and grew into a complete system: a public portfolio with a technical blog, a REST API, JWT-based authentication, and a private admin dashboard to manage everything without touching the codebase.

 The stack was chosen deliberately — no overcomplicated abstractions, no unnecessary dependencies.
 Each layer does one thing and does it well.

+> The admin dashboard is intentionally protected and is not accessible without valid credentials.

 ---